[Case Study Off Road México]

 Mário Ramirez

-"The one who makes decisions in a demanding manner"
+"The one who makes demanding decisions"

 Behavior